 Physical disorders accompanying mental disorders

 Numerous physical disorders cause symptoms that mimic specific mental disorders (see table Selected Mental Symptoms Due to Physical Disorders Selected Mental Symptoms Due to Physical Disorders ).
 Other physical disorders may not mimic specific mental syndromes but instead have an impact on mood and energy.

 Many drugs cause mental symptoms; the most common classes of drug causes are

 Central nervous system–active drugs (eg, antiseizure drugs Drug Treatment of Seizures No single drug controls all types of seizures, and different patients require different drugs.
 Some patients require multiple drugs.
-(See also the practice guideline for the treatment of refractory... read more , antidepressants Drug Treatment of Depression Several drug classes and drugs can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Serotonin modulators (5-HT2 blockers) Serotonin-norepinephrine reuptake inhibitors... read more , antipsychotics Treatment , sedative/hypnotics Anxiolytics and Sedatives Anxiolytics and sedatives include benzodiazepines, barbiturates, and related drugs.
+(See also the practice guideline for the treatment of refractory... read more , antidepressants Drug Treatment of Depression Several drug classes and drugs can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Serotonin modulators (5-HT2 blockers) Serotonin-norepinephrine reuptake inhibitors... read more , antipsychotics Treatment , sedative/hypnotics Sedatives Sedatives include benzodiazepines, barbiturates, and related drugs.
 High doses can cause decreased level of consciousness and respiratory depression, which may require intubation and mechanical... read more , stimulants)

 Anticholinergics (eg, antihistamines)